SICP Section 2.5

 And the icing on the cake?
 There is no need to write a demote function!
 The earlier raise procedure should demote number types if its hierarchy of types is reversed.

-These assumes the system already supports two-way converters for each boundary of the hierarchy (e.g. integer->rational and rational->integer).
+This assumes the system already supports two-way converters for each boundary of the hierarchy (e.g., integer->rational and rational->integer).
 There is no need for an integer->real converter since integers can be promoted to rational numbers and then to real numbers.

 Neat huh?